PablitoGNU/visit-poland/README.md

 ### Home Page

 White&Red is placed on dark background.These two colors are defined in the Polish constitution as the national colors.
-Website contains a bit of history of Poland, some sample pictures of places to see and of popular dishes.
+Website contains a bit of history of Poland, a few  sample pictures of place to see and dishes to taste.
-Additionally users have ability to search for their holiday destination in Poland.
-Users are able to choose destination city, find tourist attractions, find accommodation, find bars and restaurants.
+Users have ability to search for their holiday destination in Poland, find tourist attractions, find accommodation, find bars and restaurants.

 ### Details